Fat Thursday: Spain

 In Spain this celebration is called jueves lardero or jueves de comadre and in Catalan-speaking areas, dijous gras, a children's holiday.
 In Albacete in Spain community of Castille-La Mancha, jueves lardero or Dia de la Mona is celebrated with a round pastry with a boiled egg in the middle called mona.
 In Aragon a meal is prepared with a special sausage from Graus while in Catalonia the tradition is to eat sweet Bunyols and Botifarra d’ou.

-Other traditions
+Middle East

-Syrian Catholics have celebrated the day as "Drunkard's Thursday" with dolmas as the traditional food.
+Lebanese and Syrian Catholics have celebrated the day as "Drunkard's Thursday" or "Khamis El Sakara" with the latter having dolmas, kibbe nayyeh and drinking arak as the traditional food.